chrisdone/website/posts/llms.md

 This page serves as my place to journal what are hopefully balanced thoughts on the current AI summer, driven by LLMs.

 ---
+date: 2026-08-31
+---

+I experimented a little more with the /infill endpoint on llama.cpp for simple code filling with a local LLM.
+It works as expected.
+I’m not a prepper (about the bubble bursting or so), but I believe it’s worth having first-hand manual knowledge in the stack, to be informed on the technical side.
+I am regularly using Gemini to lookup things that I used to use google and Wikipedia for.
+I am debating setting up a closed, local instance of this.

+A topic on my mind a lot recently is [the Spectacle](https://en.wikipedia.org/wiki/Situationist_International), in particular, the mediation aspect of mediums (previously raised on this diary under McLuhan topic), which is summarised well here:

+> experiences, or the first-hand fulfillment of authentic desires, to individual expression by proxy through the exchange or consumption of commodities, or passive second-hand alienation, inflicted significant and far-reaching damage to the quality of human life for both individuals and society.

+“AI” (generative LLM as of this year), is often replacing authentic interactions with people (writing reports, sending automated messages, meeting notes, “pick a gift for my nephew”, generating code, opening legal cases, etc.), work colleagues ask their AI of choice rather than their colleagues, for help or brainstorming.
+I read somewhere, though I can’t recall at the moment, the joke that some are using
+LLMs to “eat ice cream for them.”
+Funny summation.

+---
 date: 2026-07-03